rwynn/monstache-site/src/config.md

 The strategy to use for handling document deletes when custom indexing is done in scripts.

+!!! warning
-Breaking change in versions [v4.4.0](https://github.com/rwynn/monstache/releases/tag/v4.4.0) & [v3.11.0](https://github.com/rwynn/monstache/releases/tag/v3.11.0) Monstache was saving routing foreach document in mongodb in a db called "monstache" collection "meta" using the same mongodb url and credentials provided in config by default
+	Breaking change in versions [v4.4.0](https://github.com/rwynn/monstache/releases/tag/v4.4.0) & [v3.11.0](https://github.com/rwynn/monstache/releases/tag/v3.11.0).
+Monstache was saving routing foreach document in mongodb in a db called `monstache` collection `meta` using the same mongodb URL and credentials provided in config by default.
+	Monstache was only saving this information if the document metadata was being altered via `_monstache_meta` in a script or via the API in a golang plugin.
+Monstache needed to save this information in order to locate and perform deletes in Elasticsearch if the corresponding document was deleted in MongoDB.
+	If you want to maintain this stategy use value 1.
+Otherwise, you can drop the `monstache.meta` collection as this is no longer used by default.

 But now this has changed to be stateless, you can read more: [discussion](https://github.com/rwynn/monstache/issues/55#issuecomment-382055317) & [commit](https://github.com/rwynn/monstache/commit/1e093e60c1b431c85bd4895b10b5b3885e420e0e)

-Strategy 0 -default- will do a term query by document id across all Elasticsearch indexes.
+**Strategy 0** -default- will do a term query by document id across all Elasticsearch indexes.
+Will only perform the delete if one single document is returned by the query.

-Stategy 1 will store indexing metadata in MongoDB in the `monstache.meta` collection and use this metadata to locate and delete the document.
+**Stategy 1** will store indexing metadata in MongoDB in the `monstache.meta` collection and use this metadata to locate and delete the document.

-Stategy 2 will completely ignore document deletes in MongoDB.
+**Stategy 2** will completely ignore document deletes in MongoDB.

 ## direct-read-namespaces